reevafaisal/Portfolio/README.md

 ### Search Engine
 #### [Project Info](https://reevafaisal.github.io/SearchEngine/) | [Demo](https://c5b0-2600-6c44-74f0-94d0-d488-6c6e-3fdd-db05.ngrok-free.app/) | 12/2024

-- Built a scalable search engine similar to Google or Bing.
+- Built a scalable search engine similar to Google or Bing, for EECS 485.
 - Includes information retrieval concepts like text analysis (tf-idf) and link analysis (PageRank), and parallel data processing with MapReduce.
 - Uses a Service-Oriented Architecture to scale dynamic pages and web search.
 - Creates a segmented inverted index of web pages using a pipeline of MapReduce programs.